shopcli/shopx/README.md

 claude code... but for shopping!

+## What is shopx?
+A command-line shopping assistant that lets you buy stuff discreetly from your terminal.
+Type what you need in natural language, and shopx handles the rest.

 ## Setup

 **Note:** This is a hacky project we built at a hackathon, so expect some rough edges!